JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

     }
 }
 ```
 A reminder that `your_project_name` should be the same name as the database you created in MySQL in Step 2. `your_password` is the same password that you use to log into MySQL.
-The `HOST` and `PORT` values can be empty if you are simply hosting your webapp locally, but if you are running MySQL in a virtual server or a separate server then fill in your host address and port accordingly.
+The `HOST` and `PORT` values can be optional if you are simply hosting your webapp locally, but if you are running MySQL in a virtual server or a separate server then fill in your host address and port accordingly.

 -------------